jmbucknall/EZDSL/ezdsl.md

 #### Description
   Iterates through the boolean values in the array.

-  The iteration visits all true booleans only if aValue is true, or all false ones if aValue is false.
-The iteration is done backwards, starting from the end, if aBackwards is true.
-For each boolean that is equal to aValue, the routine aAction is called.
+  The iteration visits all true booleans only if `aValue` is true, or all false ones if `aValue` is false.
+The iteration is done backwards, starting from the end, if `aBackwards` is true.
+For each boolean that is equal to `aValue`, the routine `aAction` is called.
 This routine is of the form

      TBooleanArrayIterator = function(C : TBooleanArray;
                                       aIndex : longint;
                                       ExtraData : pointer) : boolean;

-  and will be called with C equal to the boolean array instance, aIndex the element number of the boolean that triggered the call, and ExtraData is the aExtraData pointer passed to the Iterate function in the first place.
+  and will be called with `C` equal to the boolean array instance, `aIndex` the element number of the boolean that triggered the call, and `ExtraData` is the aExtraData pointer passed to the `Iterate` function in the first place.
 The action routine returns true to continue the iteration, and false to stop it immediately.
-If the latter occurs, Iterate returns the index of the boolean for which aAction returned true, otherwise Iterate returns -1.
+If the latter occurs, `Iterate` returns the index of the boolean for which `aAction` returned true, otherwise `Iterate` returns -1.

 ### Declaration
     function LastFalse : longint;